Sporting Yankee: 1978: four-year-old season

 Sporting Yankee remained in training as a four-year-old but failed to recover his best form.
 He finished third to Orchestra in the John Porter Stakes on his seasonal debut but ran unplaced in three subsequent races and was retired at the end of the season.

 Assessment

 There was no International Classification of European two-year-olds in 1976: the official handicappers of Britain, Ireland, and France compiled separate rankings for horses which competed in those countries.
 In the British Free Handicap, Sporting Yankee was given top-weight of 116 pounds, seventeen pounds behind the top-rated J O Tobin.
 The independent Timeform organisation were more impressed, giving him a rating of 123, making him seven pounds inferior to J O Tobin and eight behind the French champion Blushing Groom.
 In their annual Racehorses of 1976 Timeform described him as a "rather weak and gangling" juvenile who was likely to improve as he matured.
 Timeform gave him a rating of 117 in 1977 and 100 in 1978.

 Stud record

 After his retirement from racing, Sporting Yankee was exported to Brazil to become a breeding stallion.
 His last recorded foals were born in 1985.

+Pedigree

+Sporting Yankee is inbred 4S x 5S to the stallion Hyperion, meaning that he appears fourth generation and fifth generation (via Tropical Sun) on the sire side of his pedigree.